 The four themes are closely linked, so IGG follows an integrated approach as far as possible.
 The support section (strategy & coordination team) plays an important role in connecting the thematic groups and steering them towards effective policy.
 In addition, IGG has project groups such as Landscape Approach and Urban Development, in which all the thematic groups are represented.

 IGG also has a secretariat and control unit, which are vital to its daily running.
-The Special Envoy for Natural Resources (Dirk Jan Koch) falls under IGG.
+The director of IGG also acts as Ambassador for Sustainable Development and Ambassador for the Arctic.
 In addition, IGG works closely with the Special Envoy for Climate Change (Marcel Beukeboom) and the Special Envoy for International Water Affairs (Henk Ovink).
-The director of IGG also acts as Ambassador for Sustainable Development and Ambassador for the Arctic.